rfeinman/pyBPL/README.md

 # pyBPL: Python-based Bayesian Program Learning

 pyBPL is a package of tools to implement Bayesian Program Learning (BPL) in Python 3 using PyTorch backend.
 The original BPL implementation was written in MATLAB (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction" and the [original BPL repository](https://github.com/brendenlake/BPL)).
-I'm a Ph.D. student with Brenden Lake and I've developed this modern implementation to use for our ongoing research projects.
+I'm a Ph.D. student with Brenden Lake and I've developed this library for our ongoing research projects.
+At the moment, only the forward generative model is complete; inference algorithms are still in the works (contributions welcome!).

-The key contributions of this repository are:
+The key components of this repository are:
-1. A fully-differentiable implementation of the original BPL character learning tools including symbolic rendering, spline fitting/evaluation, and model scoring (log-likelihoods).
+1. A fully-differentiable implementation of BPL character learning tools including symbolic rendering, spline fitting/evaluation, and model scoring (log-likelihoods).
-2. A generalized framework for BPL that can work with various types of concepts.
-Character learning is one manifestation of the BPL framework, and it is included here as the preliminary use case.
+2. A generalized framework for representing concepts and background knowledge as probabilistic programs.
+Character concepts are one manifestation of the framework, included here as the preliminary use case.

 I am thankful to Maxwell Nye, Mark Goldstein and Tuan-Anh Le for their help developing this library.

 ## Setup

 This code repository requires PyTorch >= 1.0.0.
 A full list of requirements can be found in `requirements.txt`.
 To install, first run the following command to clone the repository into a folder of your choice:
 ```
 git clone https://github.com/rfeinman/pyBPL.git
 ```